valboz/VBBinaryLensing/docs/readme.md

 # Documentation

-**Warning: This documentation is still provisional.
-We hope to conclude it by mid-March 2023.**

 In this document we will describe all use cases of the VBBinaryLensing library and provide ready-to-use examples that you can copy/paste to your code.

 ## Quick start